SESARLab/mfh-dl-performace-testing/thesis.md

 - *Value* is a property that refers to the social or economic value generated from the data.
 Value is the desired outcome of Big Data processing since data has no inherent value without any process that analyzes the data to understand how to employ them.

-#### Data Lake systems
+### 2.1 Data Lake systems

 These Big Data concepts heavily changed the shape of traditional data management systems, like Data Warehouses, that now need to support parallel data processing, complex analytical workflow, resilient and flexible storage capable of efficiently persisting data from several sources.
 Also, with the rise of new Big Data technologies, further models to store and analyze data have been developed to take advantage of the emerging new Big Data technologies; one for all: Data Lake systems.

 Historically, organizations that need to reconcile data from different Online Transaction Processing (**OLTP**) data sources employed a Data Warehouse system.
 A Data Warehouse is a system used for reporting and data analysis that store historical, time-variant collection of data in a single repository [15], typically operated by business end-users to support management's decision.
-Since data ingested into Data Warehouses usually comes from relational OLTP systems, the most used data processing paradigm in data warehousing is Extract, Transform, Load (**ETL )**.
+Since data ingested into Data Warehouses usually comes from relational OLTP systems, the most used data processing paradigm in data warehousing is Extract, Transform, Load (**ETL)**.

 <figure>
     <img src="./content/Data Warehouse.jpg"/>